E4S-Project/e4s-cl/docs/index.rst

 Given a combination of an MPI library, a container and a MPI binary, E4S Container Launcher will run the MPI binary in the target container using the MPI library.
 This is useful when the binary has been compiled using a different library than the one passed as an argument: as long as the two libraries are `ABI compatible <https://www.mpich.org/abi/>`_, the binary will run under the new environment.

 E4S Container Launcher includes tools to automatically detect the MPI binary's necessary files, making it seamless to set up and use.
-These tools are first touched in the :ref:`quickstart<qstart>` section.
+These tools are first touched in the :ref:`quick start<qstart>` section.

 .. toctree::